solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/06-Setup-Dev-Env.md

 1. Return to Visual Studio Code, where you have the **PostgreSQL Solution Accelerator: Build your own AI Copilot** project open.

-2. In Visual Studio Code, open a new terminal window and change directories to the `src/api` folder of the repo.

-3. Create a virtual environment named `.venv` by running the following command at the terminal prompt:
+2. In Visual Studio Code, open a new terminal window and change directories to the `src/api` folder of the repo, and create a virtual environment named `.venv` by running the following command at the terminal prompt:

     ```bash title=""
+    cd src/api
     python -m venv .venv
     ```

     The above command will create a `.venv` folder under the `api` folder, which will provide a dedicated Python environment for the `api` project that can be used throughout this lab.

-4. Activate the virtual environment.
+3. Activate the virtual environment.

     !!! note "Select the appropriate command for your OS and shell from the table."